instant-dev/api/README.md

 ![npm version](https://img.shields.io/npm/v/@instant.dev/api?label=)

 # Build type-safe web APIs with JavaScript, instantly
-## includes spec generation and LLM streaming
+## Spec generation and LLM streaming

-Instant API is a framework for building APIs with JavaScript that implements **type-safety at the HTTP interface**.
+**Instant API** is a framework for building APIs with JavaScript that implements **type-safety at the HTTP interface**.
 By doing so, it eliminates the need for schema validation libraries entirely.
 Simply write a JSDoc-compliant comment block for a function that represents your API endpoint and stop worrying about